 okay, okay, I love you too.

-Come outside as soon as possible", she told him.
+Come outside as soon as possible," she told him.
 "We have a long day ahead.
 I want each of you to wear your backpacks, and bring camping canteens filled with fresh water."

 After a quick breakfast, they assembled outside and Maya took the lead.
 She veered off to the left where the woods got heavy and the deer lived.
-A hawk flew overhead thats a red-shouldered hawk they make that keeyah sound and are quite beautiful Maya explained.
+A hawk flew overhead thats a red-shouldered hawk they make that keeyah sound and they're quite beautiful Maya explained.

 The Winstead family lived near a forested wetland area.
 There are two kinds of wetlands, swampy wetlands and forested wetlands.
 Swampy wetlands are areas where water either covers the soil, or is present near the surface of the soil for most of the year.